AUTOMCAS/-shopping-cart-checkout-task-extension/README.md

-# Shopping Cart Checkout technical challenge
+# Shopping Cart Checkout technical challenge EXTENSION

+THIS IS AN EXTENSION OF THE TASK BELOW TAKEN OUTSIDE OF THE ALLOTTED 1-2 HOURS IN THE NAME OF CURIOSITY.

 ## Task